Toronto Metropolitan University: History

-The Ryerson Polytechnical Institute Act was passed by the provincial government in 1963 to reorganize the institution.
+The Ryerson Polytechnical Institute Act was passed by the provincial Parliament in 1963 to reorganize the institution.
 The institution was provided with its own board of governors and renamed Ryerson Polytechnical Institute in 1964.
 The nursing programs of three hospitals were transferred to the institution, the first one to be offered in a post-secondary institution in Canada.
 In 1971, the institute received limited degree-granting authority: Bachelor of Applied Arts and Bachelor of Technology, then Bachelor of Business Administration in 1977.

 In 1993, the institute became a full polytechnic university and renamed Ryerson Polytechnic University, expanding the mandate of the institution to include scholarly research.
 The school of graduate studies was formally established in 1997.
 In June 2002, the institution shortened its name to Ryerson University to reflect its new scope.
 The beginning of the 21st century saw another construction boom on its campus.

 After the Truth and Reconciliation Commission of Canada released its report in May 2015, the university acted on several recommendations made out to post-secondary institutions in the report.
-As a result of Egerton Ryerson's association with the establishment of the Canadian Indian residential school system, the institution faced several calls to reevaluate the namesake of the university in 2017.
-In 2018, a university faculty member, Denise O'Neil Green, led the community-wide consultation to formulate a response towards the commission's report.
-She was later appointed the university's first vice-president for equity and community inclusion; the first vice-president position with this mandate in a Canadian post-secondary institution.
-In 2018, a plaque that describes Egerton Ryerson's role in the residential school system was placed next to the statue of Egerton Ryerson.
-After the discovery of 215 unmarked graves at the Kamloops Indian Residential School, some students and professors started using the name "X University" in May 2021 as part of a demand to have the university's name changed.
-In June 2021, the statue of Egerton Ryerson was toppled; its decapitated head was thrown into Toronto Harbour.
+As a result of Egerton Ryerson's association with the establishment of the Canadian Indian residential school system, the institution faced calls to reevaluate the namesake of the university in 2017.
+A consultation process to formulate the institution's response to the report was launched in 2018, led by faculty member Denise O'Neil Green.
+Green was later appointed the university's first vice-president for equity and community inclusion; the first vice-president position with this mandate in a Canadian post-secondary institution.
+In 2018, a plaque that describes Egerton Ryerson's role in the residential school system was placed next to the statue of him.

+Pressure to rename the university grew after the finding of 215 (later revised to 200) possible unmarked graves at the Kamloops Indian Residential School in May 2021.
+Shortly after its discovery, staff and students of the university's Yellowhead Institute announced they would cease using the Ryerson name in favour of "X University" to advocate for a name change.
+In June 2021, the statue of Egerton Ryerson was toppled by activists and its severed head was thrown into Toronto Harbour.
 The university stated that the statue will not be restored or replaced.
-On August 26, 2021, the university announced that it would accept the 22 recommendations of an internal task force, including the renaming of the university.
-On April 26, 2022, the university announced it would be renamed to Toronto Metropolitan University.
-The name change was formalized in December 2022, after the provincial legislature passed an amendment to the institution's governing legislation.
+In August 2021, the university announced that it would accept the 22 recommendations of an internal task force, including the renaming of the university.
+On April 26, 2022, the university announced its renaming to Toronto Metropolitan University.
+The name change was formalized in December 2022 through an amendment to the institution's governing legislation.

+On April 15, 2025, a motorist intentionally struck four pedestrians on the university's walkway, adjacent to Gould Street, leaving one with serious injuries.